Abu Minqar: History and archaeology

 Abu Minqar lay on the very edge of Roman Egypt.
 There are still probable traces of the Romans in the area, including two ruined brick buildings and two well shafts.

-The German explorer Gerhard Rohlfs explored the Abu Minqar area and surrounding desert of western Egypt in 1874-1875, and in 1898 it was explored by Wildred Jennings-Bramly and W. J. Harding King.
+The German explorer Friedrich Gerhard Rohlfs explored the Abu Minqar area and surrounding desert of western Egypt in 1874-1875, and in 1898 it was explored by Wildred Jennings-Bramly and W. J. Harding King.

 In the area is the Valley of Shells (Wadi el-Khawaka), which is known for its prehistoric sea-shells.
 A potsherd with plant imprints of the Panicum turgidum species dated to between 5716 and 46 BC has been unearthed at a middle Holocene site near Abu Minqar.